apache/flex-sdk/README.txt

   The build.xml file builds frameworks in the context of the source tree which means it uses the compiler in the modules directory.
   If you would prefer you can copy build_framework.xml to build.xml so you just have to type ant to build frameworks.

-- The following frameworks directories have not yet been approved by legal for donation to the ASF: flash-integration, javascript, tests, projects/automation, projects/automation_air, projects/automation_airspark, projects/automation_dmv, projects/automation_flashflexkit, projects/automation_spark,
+- The following framework files have not yet been approved by legal for donation to the ASF: flash-integration, javascript, and tests directories and the automation libraries

 - The build files for the asdoc and doc directories will be added shortly.